-- 6.1.
-Where a student submits an assessment late, without accepted extenuating circumstance, the mark will be reduced in line with the following: - 6.1.1.
-Submission within 6 working days: a reduction of 10 percentage points from the overall mark scored for each working day late, down to the 40% pass mark (for foundation year modules and FHEQ Levels 4, 5 and 6) and 50% pass mark (FHEQ Level 7) and no further. - 6.1.2.
-Submission that is late by 7 or more working days: a mark of 0 is given.

-- 6.1.3.
-Non-submission: a mark of 0 is given. - 6.1.4.
-In circumstances where the late submission results in a Fail of the assessment, the criteria for the resitting of assessments will apply.
-(See General Regulations for First Degrees.) - 6.1.5.
+- 7.1.
+Where a student submits an assessment late at the first attempt or a submission treated as a first attempt, without an accepted extenuating circumstance, the mark will be reduced in line with the following schedule: - 7.1.1.
+Submission within 6 days, inclusive of weekends and holidays: a reduction of 10 percentage points from the overall mark achieved for each day late, down to the 40 pass mark (for foundation year modules and FHEQ Levels 4, 5 and 6) and 50 pass mark (FHEQ Level 7) and no further.
+Days are counted as the number of midnights passed after the submission deadline. - 7.1.2.
+Submission that is late by 7 or more days, inclusive of weekends and holidays: a mark of 0 is awarded. - 7.1.3.
+Non-submission: a mark of zero is given. - 7.1.4.
+In circumstances where the late submission results in a Fail of the assessment, students will be permitted a resit or retake opportunity as available to them under NMITE's General Regulations for First Degrees. - 7.1.5.
 In circumstances where it is accepted that Extenuating Circumstances apply to the assessment submission, penalties may be waived for the affected assessment(s).
-Other options, such as the setting of a revised submission deadline, may also be applied if the Extenuating Circumstances Committee considers it appropriate.
-The revised submission deadline will be determined by the Programme Lead and advised to the student in writing by the Registry.
+Other options, such as the setting of a revised submission deadline, may also be applied if the Extenuating Circumstances Committee considers it appropriate and will be advised to the student in writing in line with the Extenuating Circumstances Policy.